Black Bart (outlaw)

 Charles E. Boles (c.
-1829 – ?
-Last seen February 28, 1888), also known as Black Bart, was an English-born American outlaw noted for the poetic messages he left behind after two of his robberies.
+1829 – after February 28, 1888), also known as Black Bart, was an English-born American outlaw noted for the poetic messages he left behind after two of his robberies.
 Often called Charley by his friends, he was also known as Charles (or C. E.) Bolton.
 Considered a gentleman bandit with a reputation for style and sophistication, he was one of the most notorious stagecoach robbers to operate in and around Northern California and Southern Oregon during the 1870s and 1880s.

 Early life

 Charles Boles was born around 1829 in Norfolk, England to John and Maria Boles (sometimes spelled Bolles).
 He was the third of ten children, having six brothers and three sisters.
 When he was two years old, his parents immigrated to Jefferson County, New York, where his father purchased a farm 4 mi north of Plessis Village in the direction of Alexandria Bay.

 California Gold Rush

 In late 1849, Boles and his brothers David and James joined in the California Gold Rush, prospecting in the North Fork of the American River near Sacramento.
 They traveled back to New York in 1852, but Boles later returned with his brothers David and Robert.
 Both brothers fell ill shortly after their arrival and died.
 Charles Boles remained in California for another two years before giving up and returning East again.

 In 1854, Boles (who now used this spelling) married Mary Elizabeth Johnson.
 By 1860, they were living with their four children in Decatur, Illinois.